TheMarkitecht/gdb-dashboard/README.md

+This project was forked and enhanced from [Andrea Cardaci's project](https://github.com/cyrus-and/gdb-dashboard)

 GDB dashboard
 =============

-Modular visual interface for GDB in Python.
+Modular visual interface for console GDB, in Python.

 This comes as a standalone single-file [`.gdbinit`][raw] which, among the other things, enables a configurable dashboard showing the most relevant information